 - A 3 p.m. meeting was held where an Incident Management Team (IMT) was formed, and the sampling data/collection team was folded into the Unified Operation Section.

-- Stafford County Utilities collected water samples around the area of intakes (river and reservoir) on the Rappahannock, within the Lake Mooney Reservoir, an outfall from the transfer station as well as the intake station.
+- Stafford County Utilities collected water samples around the area of their intakes (river and reservoir) on the Rappahannock, within the Lake Mooney Reservoir, an outfall from the transfer station as well as the intake station.

 Friday, August 23